-4.1 oc 3 Percent of voluntary and brownfield cleanup properties made available for redevelopment, community, or other economic reuse (key)
+4.1 oc 3 Percent of Voluntary and Brownfield Cleanup Properties Available for Reuse (key)

-Short Definition: The percentage of voluntary and brownfield properties/sites returned to a productive use within a community.
+Short Definition: Percent of voluntary and brownfield cleanup properties made available for redevelopment, community, or other reuse.
+The percentage voluntary and brownfield properties/sites returned to a productive use within a community.